DL 232

 For more insight, skim through this tweet thread from Coppins as the post went live.

-Last week the Iowa caucuses, the first official event of the 2020 race for the Democratic nomination in the U.S. Presidential race.
-The results from this event were delayed and thrown into disarray.
+Last week the Iowa caucuses, the first official event of the 2020 race for the Democratic nomination, saw results delayed and thrown into disarray.

-It appears that part of the challenges in this mess are the creation and use of an app for the purposes of data collection and reporting.
+Part of the challenges in this mess were the creation and use of an app for data collection and reporting.
 This is yet another example of the need for professional development and human support when implementing new technological solutions.

-It appears that this was not the only challenge to a free and clear reporting of the results.
-The back-up to the app included having precinct leaders call in results.
-It appears that online trolls from 4Chan clogged the lines to effectively stop this process.
+It appears this was not the only challenge.
+The back-up plan had precinct leaders call in results, but online trolls from 4Chan clogged the lines to effectively stop this process—coordinated disruption meeting inadequate infrastructure.

 Facial Recognition Moves Into a New Front: Schools

-A district in New York has adopted the technology in the name of safety.
+A district in New York has adopted facial recognition technology in the name of safety.
 Opponents cite privacy and bias concerns.

-Read more about the challenges & concerns in an op-ed from Jim Schultz, a parent cited in the piece.
+Read more about the challenges and concerns in an op-ed from Jim Schultz, a parent cited in the piece.

 As I teach my students to develop a digital identity, I previously indicated a need to connect the dots between their different spaces and silos online.
-I also suggested that they strive for openness and transparency in their interactions online.
+I also suggested that they strive for openness and transparency.
 Much of my thinking on this has changed over the last couple of years.

-This piece from Tanya Basu in the MIT Technology Review shares the recent desire for smaller, better-defined networks that are a possible response to the data missteps from the past decade.
+This piece from Tanya Basu in the MIT Technology Review shares the recent desire for smaller, better-defined networks as a possible response to data missteps from the past decade.

-Kate Eichhorn, an associate professor of culture and media at the New School and author of The End of Forgetting: Growing Up With Social Media, has a name for this second wave of post-Facebook social media: micro-networks.
+Kate Eichhorn, associate professor at the New School and author of The End of Forgetting, calls this second wave of post-Facebook social media "micro-networks."
+Tweens and teens are very aware of reputation management and are looking for smaller spaces to create community.

 The Seven Spaces of Learning

 Digital land knows no boundaries of space, time or geography.
 The effect on learning has been profound this past decade, though still not consistently so on learning in schools.
-When we apply the principles of digital development to physical learning spaces, we can imagine a totally different means of designing and constructing new schools, where the physical space takes on a role as vital as the technology itself in pushing on teaching and learning practice in schools by leaps and bounds.
+When we apply the principles of digital development to physical learning spaces, we can imagine a totally different means of designing and constructing new schools.

 Thanks to Stephen Downes for this link.

-I’m spending more time reviewing the digital texts, tools, and connections I use in my work.
+I'm spending more time reviewing the digital texts, tools, and connections I use in my work.
 This includes using various Linux distributions on my computers.
-I spent an hour yesterday installing Pop!_OS on my Chromebook yesterday. 🙂
+I spent an hour yesterday installing Pop!_OS on my Chromebook.

-This desire to use Linux on my Chromebook was to enable me to install Firefox and continue to use many of the browser extensions Doug Belshaw recommends above.
+This desire to use Linux on my Chromebook was to enable me to install Firefox and continue to use privacy-focused browser extensions.
+The move toward more intentional tool choices reflects a broader reconsideration of digital dependencies.

 Mary Higgins Clark

-If you made it to the bottom of this week’s issue…you should check out this long read that examines how technology and notifications may make us more susceptible to misophonia…the inability to tolerate the noise of others.
+If you made it to the bottom of this week's issue, check out this long read examining how technology and notifications may make us more susceptible to misophonia—the inability to tolerate the noise of others.